box/boxcli/docs/ai.md

   --save-to-file-path=save-to-file-path  Override default file path to save report

 EXAMPLE
-  box ai:text-gen --dialogue_history=prompt="What is the status of this document?",answer="It is in review",created-at="2024-07-09T11:29:46.835Z" --items=id=12345,type=file --prompt="What is the status of this
+  box ai:text-gen --dialogue-history=prompt="What is the status of this document?",answer="It is in review",created-at="2024-07-09T11:29:46.835Z" --items=id=12345,type=file --prompt="What is the status of this
   document?"
 ```